Division of Social Sciences

 What do leaders do?
 Are they born or made?
 Why are some leaders effective, and others ineffective?
 What role do followers play?
 This seminar explores these and other questions by focusing on leadership in organizations.
 Topics include vision, power, trust, ethics, communication, gender, and change.
 Not open to first- or second-year students.

 This course provides an in-depth analysis on the financial policies of corporations.
 Students learn how to use and analyze financial data to make sound managerial decisions.
-Since successful financial management also depends on effective communication, case studies will be provided throughout the semester to strengthen students’ ability to express clearly in presentation as well as writing.
-Topics covered include capital budgeting, capital structure, dividends and payout policies, working capital management, mergers and acquisitions, and leasing.
-In addition, to help students develop an ethical sensitivity in business, topic about ethics in corporate finance will also be included.
-Prerequisite: BUS 301 or permission of the instructor.
+Topics covered include capital budgeting, capital structure, dividends and payout policies, working capital management, real options, and mergers and acquisitions.
+In addition, to help students develop an ethical sensitivity in business, topic about ethics in corporate finance will be included.
+Prerequisite: BUS 209 or permission of the instructor.

 Strategic analysis and implementation.
 The case study method is used, requiring oral and written presentations.
-All separate functional areas are integrated in the strategy process in relation to the firms social responsibilities with regard to society, employees, and the larger environment.
-Prerequisite: BUS 202, 301, and 302.
+All separate functional areas are integrated in the strategy process in relation to the firms’ social responsibilities with regard to society, employees, and the larger environment.
+Prerequisite: BUS 111, 209, and 302.

 Students taking a second for-credit internship are enrolled in BUS 490.
-Grading is pass-fail only.
-Prerequisite: Competion of BUS 390 and approval by the department.
+Grading is pass-fail and as with BUS 390 the course is normally two credits.
+Prerequisite: Completion of BUS 390 and approval by the department.

 194, 294, 394, 494.
 Special Topics